Become a Chesapeake Conservation and Climate

 Who are the Potential Host Organizations?

-Each year a variety of nonprofit and government organizations apply to become Chesapeake Conservation and Climate Corps Host Organizations.
+Each year a variety of nonprofit organizations and government agencies apply to become Chesapeake Conservation and Climate Corps Host Organizations.
 These organizations also provide a brief position description of the types of projects, opportunities, and responsibilities available to their potential Corps Member(s).

 To view the list of the potential Host Organizations, click here.

-To view descriptions of positions offered by potential Host Organizations, click here.
+To view potential Host Organization’s position descriptions, click here.

 Applicant Support & Resources